This post was originally published on Nov. 17, 2017, and was updated on May 25, 2022.

 If you don’t already have an email plan, click on the GoDaddy icon in the upper, left-hand corner to be redirected to the home page.
-In the header, click on Email & Office > Professional Email.
-If you already have a Professional Email plan, skip to step five.
+In the header, select Email & Microsoft 365 from the product listing displayed.
+If you already have a Microsoft 365 plan, skip to step five.

 3. Select a plan